cdapio/cdap/cdap-docs/examples-manual/source/examples/purchase.rst

 <http-restful-api-query>` section of the :ref:`CDAP Reference Manual <reference-index>`.
 For your convenience, the CDAP Local Sancbox's Command Line Interface can execute the series of calls.

-From within the CDAP Local Sandbox home directory:
+From within the CDAP Sandbox home directory:

 .. tabbed-parsed-literal::